 CAA New Zealand proposes mandating ADS-B OUT in all controlled airspace at all altitudes from 31 December 2021.
+A Notice of Proposed Rule-Making (NPRM) relating to the use of ADS-B OUT in all transponder mandatory controlled airspace was released on 19 December 2019.

-3.4 I already have ADS-B OUT installed.
-What requirements apply from 20 July 2018?
+3.3 I already have ADS-B OUT installed.
+What requirements currently apply?